stezz/teachable-scripts/README.md

 # Teachable Scripts
 You'll find here some script to manage your Teachable school using the unofficial Teachable API.

-This project was forked from [buzkall's project](https://github.com/buzkall/teachable-reports-export) because of major refactoring and added features which changes the goal of the original project.
+This project was forked from [maxbritto's project](https://github.com/maxbritto/teachable-scripts/) which was itself forked from [buzkall's project](https://github.com/buzkall/teachable-reports-export) (thanks guys!) because of major refactoring and added features which changes the goal of the original project.
 Pull requests are accepted if you want to add new features/apis.

 ## Disclaimer
 **This project is unofficial and not supported by Teachable.
-It is published and made open source in order to help other teachers but it comes with no garanty from the author or any contributor.**
+It is published and made open source in order to help other teachers but it comes with no warranty whatsoever from the author or any contributor.**

 Teachable.com doesn't have an official API to manage your school.
 It has some webhooks to trigger events and use them with services like Zapier, but there is no fast and practical solution to manage your school, especially for large student groups.
 The website is done using Angular, and needs some api urls to load the content, so this project uses those api to collect data and perform actions as if you were using the web admin panel.